2021 Festival FAQs

 Single layer masks, gators or masks with visible exhalation valves or vents are not acceptable.

 Yes.
-Current CDC and state guidelines recommend that individuals who are fully vaccinated continue to wear face masks in public settings as a precaution against the spread of coronavirus variants and to protect individuals who have not yet received a vaccine.
+Current CDC and state guidelines recommend that individuals who are fully vaccinated continue to wear face masks in public settings (hospitals, public transit, nursing homes, etc.) as a precaution against the spread of coronavirus variants and to protect individuals who have not yet received a vaccine.

 If you are feeling unwell, please stay home.
-Call our Box Office at least two hours prior to the performance time and we will give you a full refund for your tickets.
+Call our Box Office at least two hours prior to the performance time and we will exchange your tickets for a later date.
+If that is not possible, we will gladly turn your tickets into a credit for 2022, turn them into a tax-deductible donation, or give you a full refund for your tickets.

 Each of the opera titles originally scheduled for the 2020 Summer Festival Season will be presented in July of 2021.
 They include all new productions of Sondheim’s Sweeney Todd, Tchaikovsky’s The Queen of Spades and Rameau’s Platée.
 Two performances will be given as part of our 2nd Stages Series including Spears/Pierce’s Fellow Travelers at Hoyt Sherman Place and The John Holiday Experience at Sheslow Auditorium at Drake University.